lanaalsoufi/reading-note-/class-07.md

 All global variables also become properties of the window object. so when a function is in the global context, you can access global variables using the window object, as well as its other properties.

-Here, the showWi dth () function is in global scope, and this.width refers to the width variable
+Here, the showWidth () function is in global scope, and this.width refers to the width variable

 * A METHOD OF AN OBJECT